swoicik/swoicik.github.io/_posts/2021-04-21-april-portfolio-updates.md

 In that post I shared my current investing portfolio and promised to post regular updates.
 Here is the April 2021 update...

+Very little has changed this month.
+The only percentage changes are due to dividend reinvestments.
+I have moslty been keeping my cash on the sideline for the moment.
+There are a number of stocks on my watch list but nothing I am in a rush to buy right now.

 Below is a list of my current portfolio and the percentage each investment takes up in the portfolio.

+## Pimary Portfolio
 | Stock               | Portfolio % |
 | ---                 | :---:       |
 | Apple               | 8.28%       |